 Over To You

-The light green leaves on your ZZ plant is not a major issue, but it could be a sign of an existing problem in the plant.
+The light green leaves on your ZZ plant are not a major issue, but they could be a sign of an existing problem in the plant.

 So, you shouldn't neglect this problem at all.
 Try to get to the root cause of this issue, as it will help revive the plant quickly.